-Today's post is launching a new series called: "Ask Oscar, The Pilot", where I aim to answer popular questions commonly asked to pilots starting with: Why Do Pilots Say Niner?
+To kick things off, today’s post launches a new series called: “Ask Oscar, The Pilot,” where I aim to answer popular questions commonly asked of pilots, starting with: Why Do Pilots Say Niner?

 Question: Why do pilots say Niner instead of just saying nine?

-To answer this question, we have to introduce a few concepts first:
+To begin with, before diving into the answer, we need to introduce a few concepts first.

 1. Aviation English (AKA.
 Pilot English):